ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-54. You are experimenting with the ReLU activation function, and you design a small CNN (8.26) which accepts an RGB image as an input.
+Q. You are experimenting with the ReLU activation function, and you design a small CNN (8.26) which accepts an RGB image as an input.
 Each CNN kernel is denoted by $w$.
 <table align='center'>
   <tr>
     <td align="center">